 - Connect the HDMI cables to the ARC ports on both the devices

-- Set on the Bravia sync settings on the TV and make sure the receiver is enabled on the Bravia sync list of the TV
+- Set the Bravia sync settings on the TV and make sure the receiver is enabled on the Bravia sync list of the TV

 - Set TV speaker systems to Audio system